Ragarnoy/BADASS/docs/what-is-bum.md

 # What is BUM

 `BUM` also know as `BUM traffic` is an acrynom for **Broadcast, Unknown-unicast, Multicast traffic**.
-`BUM traffic` is any network traffic transmitted using one of the three methods listed above to an destination where its address is **Unknown**.
+`BUM traffic` is any network traffic transmitted using one of the three methods listed above to a destination when its address is **Unknown**.

 ## What is the differences between each method